-So how much is too much?
+So how many Tums can you take and how often can you take Tums?
 According to one report on recent cases of milk-alkali syndrome, the question is almost impossible to answer for the general population.
 When calcium carbonate was used to treat peptic ulcers, doctors often gave patients 20 to 60 grams of the neutralizing agent per day, and they noted, on average, that up to 35 percent of patients developed toxic symptoms.
 Other case reports show that people who took just 4 to 12 grams a day (that’s even less than the recommended maximum for Tums) went on to develop the syndrome.
 That same case report of milk-alkali syndrome found instances of the syndrome in people taking calcium carbonate daily to supplement their calcium intake.

 In the reports, doctors note that certain individuals are far more susceptible to this syndrome than others.
 Those with impaired kidney function are at a higher risk, but sometimes, they note, it’s not easy to tell who is most susceptible.

 Because of the variability in the number of grams of calcium carbonate it takes to lead to certain conditions like milk-alkali syndrome, it’s impossible to say how many Tums are too many Tums.
-As such, erring on the side of caution is best, taking only the recommended amount, and only supplementing for extra calcium if recommended by a doctor.
-And if you find yourself taking that recommended maximum on a frequent basis, it could be best to see a doctor to discuss how to solve your digestive ailment.
+As such, erring on the side of caution is best, taking only the recommended amount, and only supplementing for extra calcium if recommended by a doctor, is best.
+And if you find yourself taking that recommended maximum on a frequent basis, it could be a good idea to see a doctor to discuss how to improve your digestive ailment.

 Have a science question you want answered?
 Email us at email@example.com, tweet at us with #AskPopSci, or tell us on Facebook.
 And we’ll look into it.